ShreJais/TextEncodersForSELD/README.md

 > To extract these features, follow the below steps:
 ```
 $ cd features
+$ vi config.yml # to change the path in DATASET.
 $ python feature_extraction.py  # run it for extracting required features
 $ python helper.py  # run it for putting the multiple features into a single file to avoid multiple input output operations while training the model
 ```